15 Productivity Hacks That Will Help You Get Shit Done

 Turn off notifications from your social media apps and any other apps that distract you throughout the day.

-5. Turn on some background sounds or music.
+5. Turn on some ambient sounds or music.

 Research suggests that playing background music while performing repetitive tasks can boost efficiency.
-I personally like Noisli for background sounds and Chanting Om - Meditation on the 7 Chakras* for background music.
+I personally like Noisli for ambient sounds and Chanting Om - Meditation on the 7 Chakras* for background music.

 6. Start your day by tackling challenging tasks first.